jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 &nbsp;

-For posterior inference, we'll use stochastic variational inference, which approximates the posterior distribution by minimizing ELBO loss (evidence lower bound).
+For posterior inference, we'll use stochastic variational inference, which is a method used to approximate the posterior.
 The `guide` code below is Pyro's way of allowing us to specify a distribution to model the posterior after, we'll bypass specifying this outselves and use the `AutoDiagonalNormal` function, which does this automatically for us.

 &nbsp;